sweng-epfl/public/project/bootcamp/WebAPI.md

 ### Step 1: Carefully check a site's API documentation.
 You should read the documentation of the API you are using, and make sure you understand how it works.
 Both the **request** format and the **response** format are important.

+> [!NOTE]
-> :information_source: [JSON](https://www.json.org/json-en.html) is a common format for APIs.
+> [JSON](https://www.json.org/json-en.html) is a common format for APIs.
 It is a way to represent data in a human-readable format.
 It is similar to a dictionary in Python, or a map in Java.
 For example, here is how a server could respond to the following JSON-encoded request:
 >
 > ```json
 > // Client request